Frequently asked questions

 - The first floor of Spangler Hall features our newest special

-and the Benedictine Institute.
-Designed to pair Saint Martin’s
+interest community.
+Designed to pair Saint Martin’s emerging student

-emerging student leaders with first-year students committed to
+leaders with first-year students committed to following in their

 - Parsons Hall’s third floor is a Quiet Community, perfect for